 Green Library has a variety of study areas, including large reading rooms, smaller group study rooms, and an open seating area.

-- Room are available on a first-come basis
+- Rooms are available on a first-come basis

 - Groups of two or more take priority over single-person use